-You’ll also be less likely to go down rabbit holes, yet more likely to give a clear and cohesive illustration of your point.
+You’ll also be less likely to go down rabbit holes yet more likely to give a clear and cohesive illustration of your point.

 If you can, try to jot down three points for your argument and three points against your argument.
-The latter tip means you’ll also be able to anticipate your opponent’s views and be able to better rebut them when they say them.
+The latter tip means you’ll also be able to anticipate your opponent’s views and be able to rebut them better when they say them.

 Stay on Topic

-Speak Slowly, Clearly and Charismatically
+Speak Slowly, Clearly, and Charismatically

 When students are new to debating or public speaking, they often speak hurridly or mumble.

 This isn’t very attractive or charismatic behavior for a speaker, and, in the long run, it makes it harder for the audience to like you or want to agree with your points.